from your mind the thought that an understanding of the human body in every

 These objectives are based on national standards for introductory anatomy

 courses as determined by HAPS.
 This course does not satisfy general education requirements.

-General Biology (BIOL 1004), Human Biology (BIOL 1214) or another freshman-level biology course.
+Human Biology (BIOL 1214) is preferred, but General Biology (BIOL 1004) or another freshman-level biology course is acceptable.
 You must be concurrently

 enrolled in both lecture (BIOL 2034) and lab (BIOL 2034L).